propatrobinson/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to HYPE JUICE

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about whatever gets you hyped What are you excited about?
+Hit me up and let's talk about it.